shreyapatil9480/program-management-analytics/README.md

 ## License

 This project is released under the [MIT License](LICENSE).
 You are free to use, modify and distribute it with attribution.

+## Target Roles

+This project is tailored for individuals seeking roles as Business Analysts, Program Managers, or Data Analysts.
+It demonstrates skills in data generation, exploration, and predictive modeling relevant to these positions. free to use, modify and distribute it with attribution.